• Skip to primary navigation

 Ingredients Required

-Chocolate – A good quality dark chocolate is the best to make the mousse.
+Chocolate – Good quality dark chocolate is the best to make the mousse.
 Avoid using milk chocolates or confectionery chocolates for baking or making the mousse.

-The color, taste, and texture of the mousse are defined by the quality of the chocolate.
-I prefer using unsweetened 70% – 80% cocoa dark chocolate for baking or making desserts.
+The quality of the chocolate defines the colour, taste, and texture of the mousse.
+I prefer unsweetened 70% – 80% dark cocoa chocolate for baking or making desserts.
 Semi-sweet or bittersweet dark chocolate works well too.

 The low-fat creams cannot be whipped to the desired consistency.